icemanind/Basice/README.md

     10 ' This program will print HELLO WORLD!!!
     20 PRINT "HELLO WORLD!!!"

-Basice only has two data types, strings and numbers.
+Basice only has two data types: strings and numbers.
+A string is a sequence of characters between two double quotes `""`.
 A number can be a whole integer number or a floating point number.
 Full expressions are permitted:

     10 ' This program will print 356.9
     20 PRINT 12 * 38.4 + 7 * 2.3 - 8 * (9+6)